Best Pay-As-You-Go Auto Insurance in 2025 (Top 10 Company Ranking)

 Pros

-- Superior Safety Rewards: Safe drivers receive up to 20% extra discounts when enrolled in Nationwide SmartMiles, significantly higher than the industry average of 15%.
+- Superior Safety Rewards: Safe drivers receive up to 40% low-mileage discounts when enrolled in Nationwide SmartMiles, plus an additional 40% UBI discount for excellent driving behavior.

 - Low Complaint Frequency: Customer ratings show fewer disputes with Nationwide’s pay-as-you-go claims than most rivals (Read More: Nationwide Insurance Review).